Prioflux/sf-bulk-export-generated-pdf-export-instances/README.md

 - Retrieves all companies from Silverfin with pagination
 - Processes companies in batches to avoid overwhelming the API
-- Generates PDFs for the last two available fiscal years for each company
+- Generates PDFs for the available closing periods of the bookyear for each company
 - Downloads and saves PDFs locally
 - Provides detailed progress tracking and error reporting
 - Handles timeouts and errors gracefully